-As you see the screenshot of my test computer, 20GB Unallocated is shrank from D, when I right click C drive, Extend Volume is disabled.
+As you see the screenshot of my test computer, the 20GB Unallocated space was shrunk from D drive, when I right click C drive, Extend Volume is disabled.

-- Right click the adjacent drive (D:) and select Delete Volume.
-(Disk space will be converted to Unallocated.)
+- Right click D: drive and select Delete Volume.

 - Right click C drive and select Extend Volume.